 Our local pro shop helped me pick out the right new bow setup for me.
 Shot execution is pretty much the same as it was 30 years ago.
 At least for some aspects of archery, the more things change, the more they stay the same.
 And thank God for that.
 There are enough changes in archery as it is.
 In 2005 I began collecting vintage recurve bows.
 Since my savings account was collecting no interest, I reasoned that if I had an extra hundred dollars each month I would buy a vintage recurve.
 My idea was to create a sizable collection that could keep me busy when I retired.
 I could refinish the bows as needed and put them up for sale.
-Ane my wife's pushing me to get them out of the house.
+And now my wife's pushing me to get them out of the house.
 I still like to shoot and have won around 17 state championships in FSLR, FSL, and BHFSL styles.
 I've taken a 2nd and 3rd at Redding, but never first.
 Lately, however, my scores have dropped considerably as "old age" has begun to catch up with me.

-Now that I’m semi-retired I decided to give back to the archery community by developing this consolidated website dedicated to the golden age of archery.
-I've also reconditioned a number of bows from my condition.
+Now that I’m semi-retired I've decided to give back to the archery community by developing this consolidated website dedicated to the golden age of archery.
+I've also reconditioned a number of bows from my collection.
 I hope you find the site helpful in your pursuit of the great sport of archery.

 Site founder Don Morrison shooting his 1965 Ben Pearson Golden Sovereign Lord Sovereign at the 1967 Utah State Indoor Championships.